weiffert/BubbleBobble/README.md

 # BubbleBobble
 Project for C++
 Please refer to `Documentation.docx` for more documentation.

-Please refer to `Users_Manuel.docx` for understanding the underlying game systems.
+Please refer to `Users_Manual.docx` for understanding the underlying game systems.